I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcancellablewaitforsingleobject.md

 If <i>Timeout</i> is specified, the wait is automatically satisfied if the object is not set to the signaled state when the given interval expires.

 A time-out value of zero (that is, *<i>Timeout</i> == 0) allows you to test a set of wait conditions, and to conditionally perform any additional actions if the wait can be immediately satisfied, as in the acquisition of a mutex.

-### -param CallbackData [in, optional]
+`CallbackData`

 A pointer to the <a href="..\fltkernel\ns-fltkernel-_flt_callback_data.md">FLT_CALLBACK_DATA</a> structure that represents the I/O operation that was issued by the user and that can be canceled by the user.
 The caller must ensure that the I/O operation will remain valid for the duration of this routine and that the I/O must not have a cancel routine set (for example, a <a href="..\fltkernel\nf-fltkernel-fltsetcancelcompletion.md">FltSetCancelCompletion</a> function must not have been called on the I/O operation).
 Note that the caller must hold the<i>CallbackData</i>; it cannot be passed to a lower-level driver.

-## -returns
+## Return Value

 <b>FltCancellableWaitForSingleObject</b> can return one of the following values:
 <dl>
 <dt><b>STATUS_SUCCESS </b></dt>